Pair approximation for the $q$-voter model with independence on multiplex networks: Results and discussion

-Analysis of the theoretical equations resulting from the PA presented in section III.B is performed using numerical methods of solving systems of algebraic equations applied to Eq.\ (\ref{systemcb5v}) and (\ref{systemcb5vG}) in order to find their equilibria and to determine their stability, as well as a Dormand-Prince order 4/5 Runge-Kutta method to obtain time evolution of the concentrations $c$, $b$.
+Analysis of the theoretical equations resulting from the PA presented in Sec.\ \ref{sec43} was performed using numerical methods of solving systems of algebraic equations applied to Eq.\ (\ref{systemcb5v}) and (\ref{systemcb5vG}) in order to find their equilibria and to determine their stability, as well as a Dormand-Prince order 4/5 Runge-Kutta method to obtain time evolution of the concentrations $c$, $b$.
 Equilibria of the systems of equations (\ref{systemcb5v}) and (\ref{systemcb5vG}) are solutions of equations $\partial b/\partial t =0$, $\partial c/\partial t=0$.
 Different stable equilibria correspond to different thermodynamic phases of the models under study.
 In general, numerical results and predictions of the PA show quantitative or at least qualitative (e.g., concerning the order of the FM transition) agreement for the model on MNs with the mean degree of nodes within layers $\langle k\rangle$ large enough, in particular for $\langle k\rangle \gg q$.
 Otherwise, for small $\langle k\rangle$ comparable with $q$, numerical and theoretical results differ substantially.
-Thus, below the two above-mentioned regimes are discussed separately.
+Thus, in Sec.\ \ref{sec43} the two above-mentioned regimes are discussed separately.